-Goals
+🕉 Goals

 - Understand how energy can change

 - Observe the transformation of energy

-- Make calculations based on data
+- Compare the efficiencies of processes

 Background

 We can't create or destroy energy, only transform it from one form to another.
 But why do we talk about energy being used up, wasted, or lost?
 When energy transforms into a form that we can't use effectively, it can be said to be wasted.
 Our goal then is to minimize the amount of energy that is wasted in any energy transformation by trying to get as much of the energy as possible to convert into the form we want.